-According to the description above, it is explained that inquiry-based learning help develop students' metacognitive skill and thinking skill.
+According to the description above, it is explained that inquiry-base a earning help develop students' metacognitive skill and thinking skill.
 Each of the skills is well trained using inquiry-based learning and influences their success in learning.
-However, the contribution of metacognitive skill towards thinking skill has not been found, particularly thinking skill based on SOLO taxonomy.
+However, the contribution of metacognitive skill towards thinking skill has not been found, particularly thinking skill based of SOLO taxonomy.
 Thus, this paper attempts to study the contribution of metacognitive skill towards Senior High School students' thinking skill based on SOLO taxonomy.